 St. Lucie County

-- In an effort help slow the spread, all St. Lucie County offices and facilities will be closed on Fridays only - through April 24.
-Several county departments have closed or have shifted to limited public hours and access.
+- In an effort help slow the spread, all St. Lucie County offices and facilities will be open with limited public hours and access.

 - St. Lucie County is reopening its public beach accesses with restrictions to help continue to the spread of COVID-19, effective Tuesday, April 28 at 7 a.m.
 The following restrictions will be in place: